codedthinking/bead.zip/docs/_guides/concepts.md

 # Previous outputs become new inputs
 ```

-## What Bead Is NOT
+## What bead Is NOT

-Understanding what Bead doesn't do is as important as what it does:
+Understanding what bead doesn't do is as important as what it does:

 ### Not a Version Control System
-- Bead tracks computational snapshots, not code evolution
+- bead tracks computational snapshots, not code evolution
 - Use Git for code versioning within beads
-- Bead complements, doesn't replace, traditional VCS
+- bead complements, doesn't replace, traditional VCS

 ### Not a Workflow Engine
-- Bead doesn't execute your code
+- bead doesn't execute your code
 - No job scheduling or parallelization
-- You control execution, Bead manages artifacts
+- You control execution, bead manages artifacts

 ### Not a Data Store
-- Bead manages references, not data hosting
+- bead manages references, not data hosting
 - No cloud storage or synchronization
 - You manage where bead boxes live

 ### Not a Package Manager
-- Bead doesn't install software dependencies
+- bead doesn't install software dependencies
 - Use conda, pip, or system packages
 - Document environment in your bead

 ## Common Patterns

-### Source Beads
+### Source beads
 No inputs, only outputs:
 ```bash
 $ bead new survey-data